andypoly/Unity-Shader-Graph-Custom-Functions/README.md

 (Unity 2022 LTS)

+To see see a fullscreen Shader Graph effect to do outlines - download the unity package here.

 Custom Function Node Documentation: https://docs.unity3d.com/Packages/com.unity.shadergraph@14.0/manual/Custom-Function-Node.html

 Documentation for writing the code is sparse!
 To find out what functions & variables you can use and how to read from the screen buffers, grab files like Functions.hlsl and ShaderVariables.hlsl from in Packages\Shader Graph\ShaderGraphLibrary.
 To see the actual code for say URP - view the ShaderLibrary folder under the Universal RP package.